Learning H-Infinity Locomotion Control: Experimental Results

 \section{Experimental Results}

 In this section, we conduct experiments to show the effectiveness of our method.
-We implemented the most recent method for non-vision quadrupedal locomotion control~\citep{long2024hybrid} as our baseline to solve the same task with the involvement of stochastic disturbances.
-We then demonstrate how these tasks can be solved better with our method.
-Our experiments aim to answer the following concrete questions:
+We use the latest non-visual locomotion method~\citep{long2024hybrid} as our baseline which is trained with continuous stochastic disturbances drawn from a uniform distribution.
+By changing the disturbance sampling strategy to ours and its ablated versions, we can show to what extent our method exceeds the baseline and the effectiveness of specific modules of our methods.
+Our experiments aim to answer these questions:

-\begin{itemize} \item[1.]
-Can our method handle continuous disturbances as well as the current RL method? \item[2.]
-Can current RL methods handle the challenges of sudden extreme disturbances? \item[3.]
-Can current RL methods withstand deliberate disturbances that intentionally attack the controller? \item[4.]
-Can our method be deployed to real robots? \item[5.]
-Is our method applicable to other tasks that require stronger robustness? \end{itemize}
+\begin{itemize} \itemsep{0em} \item[1.]
+Can our method and its variants handle continuous disturbances as well as the baseline? \item[2.]
+Can all methods handle the challenges of sudden extreme disturbances? \item[3.]
+Can all methods resist deliberate disturbances that intentionally attack the policy? \item[4.]
+Is our method applicable to other tasks that require stronger robustness? \item[5.]
+Can our method be deployed to real robots?